-Providence and WaterFire are celebrating the 50th-Anniversary of the Apollo 11 Mission and man’s first steps on the Moon co-sponsored by the NASA RI Space Consortium with support from Brown University.
-The celebration includes a series of exhibitions, lectures and other activities throughout July and a full lighting of WaterFire on July 20 presented as part of WaterFire’s #Art4Impact Summer of Science Event Series.
+Providence and WaterFire celebrated the 50th-Anniversary of the Apollo 11 Mission and man’s first steps on the Moon which was co-sponsored by the NASA RI Space Consortium with support from Brown University.
+The celebration included a series of exhibitions, lectures and other activities throughout July 2019 and there was a full lighting of WaterFire on July 20th presented as part of WaterFire’s #Art4Impact Summer of Science Event Series.

-At the WaterFire Arts Center experience the “Museum of the Moon” by Luke Jerram – July 9 to July 28
+WaterFire Arts Center “Museum of the Moon” by Luke Jerram Exhibition held in July 2019

-“Museum of the Moon,” an enormous art installation by English artist Luke Jerram, is a highly-detailed 23’ diameter Moon coming to Providence this July as part of a larger series of events and exhibitions presented by the NASA RI Space Consortium in association with WaterFire Providence.
-The large Moon sculpture will be installed in the main hall of the WaterFire Arts Center at 475 Valley Street.
+“Museum of the Moon,” is an enormous art installation by English artist Luke Jerram, which is a highly-detailed 23’ diameter Moon that came to Providence July as part of a larger series of events and exhibitions presented by the NASA RI Space Consortium in association with WaterFire Providence.
+The large Moon sculpture was installed in the main hall of the WaterFire Arts Center at 475 Valley Street.

-Over its lifetime, the “Museum of the Moon” installations (there are currently 10 moons on tour!) will travel to 25 countries and be presented in a number of different ways; in cathedrals, on city streets, and hanging above pools.
-As it travels from place to place, it will gather new musical compositions and an ongoing collection of personal responses, stories, and mythologies, as well as highlighting the latest moon science.
+Over its lifetime, the “Museum of the Moon” installations (there were 10 moons on tour at that time!) had traveled to 25 countries and was presented in a number of different ways; in cathedrals, on city streets, and hanging above pools.
+As it traveled from place to place, it gathered new musical compositions and an ongoing collection of personal responses, stories, and mythologies, as well as highlighted the latest moon science.

 John Sabraw – “Milky Way,” an 85’ long charcoal drawing, was the brainchild of Assistant Professor John Sabraw and was created with the Aspect Collective—a cooperative group of students, artists, scientists, and visionaries.